 APPA developed the Thought Leaders Series to conduct dedicated discussions on the future of higher education and the impact of that future on educational facilities.
 The annual Thought Leaders symposium convenes representatives of colleges and universities from across the United States and Canada alongside association leaders, industry consultants, and education experts.
-All Thought Leaders reports are free, thanks to the generosity of our sponsors, and may be downloaded from the APPA Bookstore.
+All Thought Leaders reports are free to APPA members, thanks to the generosity of our sponsors, and may be downloaded from the APPA Bookstore.

 The 2021 Thought Leaders Report, Connections, Space and Place, focuses on the “sense of place,” defined by one expert as “the feelings evoked among people as a result of the experiences and memories they associate with a place and the symbolism they attach to that place.”
 Meaningful places can come to represent an entire institution, including its history, its values, and its legacy.
 A strong sense of place can arise naturally, but it can also be consciously, carefully cultivated.
 This is possible for any institution, no matter its age or classification.
 Historic campuses with well-established places and traditions may find this process easier, but even new campuses and recently established institutions can foster a sense of place.
 Colleges and universities should look for the places where the community naturally gathers—a quad, a fountain, a lounge, a stairway—and take steps to make that place welcoming and accessible.